Introduction to Machine Learning for the Sciences: Structuring Data without Neural Networks

 \subsection{t-SNE as a nonlinear visualization technique}

 We studied (kernel) PCA as an example for a method that reduces the dimensionality of a dataset and makes features apparent by which data points can be efficiently distinguished.
 Often, it is desirable to more clearly cluster similar data points and visualize this clustering in a low (two- or three-) dimensional space.
 We focus our attention on a relatively recent algorithm (from 2008) that has proven very performant.
-It goes by the name t-distributed stochastic neighborhood embedding (t-SNE).
+It goes by the name \emph{t-distributed stochastic neighborhood embedding} (t-SNE).
+Unlike PCA, t-SNE is a stochastic algorithm, in other words applying the algorithm twice will lead to different results.

 The basic idea is to think of the data (images, for instance) as objects $\bm{x}_i$ in a very high-dimensional space and characterize their relation by the Euclidean distance $||\bm{x}_i-\bm{x}_j||$ between them.
 These pairwise distances are mapped to a probability distribution $p_{ij}$.
-The same is done for the distances $||\bm{y}_i-\bm{y}_j||$ of the images of the data points $\bm{y}_i$ in the target low-dimensional space.
+The same is done for the distances $ \| \bm{y}_i-\bm{y}_j\|$ of the images of the data points $\bm{y}_i$ in the low-dimensional target space.
 Their probability distribution is denoted $q_{ij}$.
 The mapping is optimized by changing the locations $\bm{y}_i$ so as to minimize the distance between the two probability distributions.
-Let us substantiate these words with formulas.
+Let us substantiate in the following this intuition with concrete formulas.